zjsong/SSPL/README.md

 ### Test
 After training, ```frame_best.pth```, ```sound_best.pth```, ```ssl_head_best.pth``` (and ```pcm_best.pth``` for SSPL (w/ PCM))
-can be obtained, and we need to place them in ```models/pretrain/``` before testing.
-To test SSPL on SoundNet-Flickr with default setting, just run:
+can be obtained, and you need to place them in ```models/pretrain/``` before testing.
+To test SSPL on SoundNet-Flickr with default setting, simply run:
 ```
 python test.py
 ```